SichaoYang/W2MHS/README.md

 See the paper for details.
 - **check_preproc.m**: Internal script called by *WhyD_setup.m* to see if a subject needs preprocessing when the user choose not to preprocess the subject.
-- **check_training.m** : Internal scripts called by *WhyD_setup.m*, which calls the *check_training.py* module.
-- **check_training.py**: Script used to check whether necessary training outputs are present in order to decide if the model needs to be trained when the user chooses not to train the model
+- **check_training.m** : Internal scripts called by *WhyD_setup.m* to check whether necessary training outputs are present in order to decide  if the model needs to be trained when the user chooses not to train the model.
 - **BatchSetup.m** : Easy way to run a batch.
 Open this script and edit the parameters inside.
 - **W2MHS.m**, **WhyD_GUI.m**: Opens the GUI interface.
 - **installW2MHS.m** : Add the toolbox to the MATLAB path,